Blow for Starmer as MP resigns over Labour leader’s refusal to back Gaza ceasefire

-Blow for Starmer as frontbenchers resign over Labour leader’s refusal to back Gaza ceasefire
+Blow for Starmer as 10 frontbenchers quit or are sacked amid mass rebellion over his Gaza ceasefire stance

-Yasmin Qureshi, the shadow women and equalities minister and MP for Bolton South, has resigned

-Three Labour frontbenchers have resigned in order to vote for a ceasefire in Gaza, in a major blow to party leader Keir Starmer’s authority.
+More than one in four – 56 Labour MPs – defy party leader

+Sir Keir Starmer has suffered a major blow to his authority after Labour MPs staged a mass rebellion over his stance on a ceasefire in Gaza.

 The Labour leader has called for a humanitarian pause in the war and warned a full-scale ceasefire would only “embolden” Hamas to regroup and plan more atrocities.

-Labour MPs have been ordered to back the party’s amendment to the King’s Speech later, which calls for longer humanitarian pauses in Gaza.
+Labour MPs had been ordered to back the party’s amendment to the King’s Speech, in line with that position.

-They are also under three-line whip to abstain on the SNP’s amendment calling for a ceasefire, meaning shadow ministers are almost certain to be sacked if they rebel to support it.
+They were also on a three-line whip to abstain on the SNP’s amendment calling for a ceasefire.
+MPs voted 293 to 125, majority 168, to reject the SNP’s King’s Speech amendment calling for “all parties to agree to an immediate ceasefire” in Gaza.
+But 56 Labour MPs backed the position.

+Yasmin Qureshi, the shadow women and equalities minister and MP for Bolton South, was the first to announce she had resigned to back the SNP call.
+She described the scale of bloodshed in Gaza as “unprecedented” and said MPs had to “call for an end to the carnage to protect innocent lives and end human suffering”.

+Parliamentary private secretaries Dan Carden and Mary Foy have also left their positions on the frontbench, said Labour.

+Sir Keir said he regretted that party colleagues had not backed his position, but added: “I wanted to be clear about where I stood, and where I will stand.”

-While more than 70 Labour MPs have publicly backed calls for a ceasefire in Gaza, a Labour spokesperson said that a Commons vote was a different matter, adding: “This is a whipped vote and every MP knows what the consequence of that means.”
+Before the vote more than 70 Labour MPs had publicly backed calls for a ceasefire in Gaza.
+But a Labour spokesperson said that a Commons vote was a different matter, adding: “This is a whipped vote and every MP knows what the consequence of that means.”

-During Wednesday’s Commons debate, Naz Shah became the first Labour frontbencher to tell MPs that she intended to support “the amendment which seeks an immediate ceasefire”.

 Labour’s decision not to back a ceasefire has also prompted the exodus of a series of councillors from the party, and Sir Keir was forced to hold a crunch meeting last month with a group of Muslim Labour MPs to address anger over his handling of the crisis – including comments in which he appeared to back the cutting of power and water to Gaza.